-Share of Gross Industrial

-Sector of Industry Output in 1967(per cent)

-Engineering and metal working Food Ferrous metallurgy Chemical Forestry operation and wood working Textiles Fuel Ready-made clothing 22.3 20.5 8.3 7.9 7.2 7.2 6.1 4.5
+Sector of Industry Share of Gross Industrial Output in 1967 (per cent) Engineering and metal working Food Ferrous metallurgy Chemical Forestry operation and wood working Textiles Fuel Ready-made clothing 22.3 20.5 8.3 7.9 7.2 7.2 6.1 4.5 84.0

-45. Romania's industrial growth has centered around the development of the chemical and engineering industries, plus the necessary supporting industries of methane gas extraction, steel and power.
-Pulp and paper output has also grown rapidly but this sector remains a very small part of total industry.
-The following is a ranking of Romania industrial sectros or subsectors by the per cent increase in their output over the period 1965-67.
+46. Rumania's industrial growth has centred around the development of the chemical and engineering industries, plus the necessary supporting industries of methane gas extraction, steel and power.
+Pulp and paper output has also grown rapidly, but this sector remains a very small part of total industry.
+The following is a ranking of Rumania industrial sectors or sub-sectors by the per cent increase in their output over the period 1965-1967.

-ROMANIA: GROWTH AND SIZE OF INDUSTRIAL SECTORS
+RUMANTA: GROWTH AND SIZE OF INDUSTRIAL SECTORS

-Se ctor, or Subsector cr er cent in- rease in atput 1965-67 Share of (Output lustrial Per cent)
+Se ctor or Sub-sector of Industry Per cent Increase in Output 1965-67 Share of Gross Industrial Output 1967 (per cent)

-1. Metal construction and metal products 52 7 6
+l.
+Metal construction

-2. Electric and thermal) 9.0
+.
+2. and metal products Electric and thermal 52 3.6

 power 50 3.0

-3. Chemical 50 7•9
+Chemical 50 7.9

-4. Pulp and Paper 47 1.4 and the second
+Pulp and paper 47 1.4

-5. Ready-made clothing 37 4.5
+Ready-made clothing 37 4.5

-6. Non-ferrous metallurgy - • Carrier Carre
+6. Non-ferrous metallurgy ,,,,

-(including non-ferrous
+(including non-ferrous 25

-ore mining) 37 : 3.4
+7 ore mining) 37 3.4

-7. Electrical engineering 36 3.1
+Electrical engineering 36 3.1

-Engineering 29 12.1
+0, Engineering 29 12,1

-.
-27 ,

-(average for all produc
+- (average for all produc 27 er goods)

-46. The eight sectors of industry shown are those which grew between 1965 and 1967 at rates above the average of all industrial output.
-It can be seen that although the fastest growing sector, "metal construction and metal products" is not primarily a domestic resource-based industry (since it must depend partly on iron produced from imported ore) the next three fastest growing sectors are domestic resource-based industries (electric and thermal power, chemical, and pulp and paper).
-The rapid growth of the ready-made clothing industry perhaps reflects a policy of allowing the consumer a slightly greater share of the national product.
-Given available information it is not clear whether or not the "non ferrous metallurgy" sector of industry is domestic resource-based.
-For example, if the growth of this sector is concentrated in aluminium production based on domestically-mined bauxite, or in lead production based on domestically-mined galena ore then the growth of this sector could be regarded as domestic resource-oriented.
-On the other hand, growth of this sector could be concentrated in metals requiring imported raw materials.

-- 47. In summary, of the four very rapidly expanding sectors of industry, three (accounting for 12.3 per cent of gross industrial output) are clearly domestic resource-based while metal construction and metal products (accounting for 3.6 per cent of gross industrial output) are dependent on imported inputs.
-Of the remaining four sectors of industry exhibiting above average rates of growth at least three (accounting for 19.7 per cent of gross industrial output) are heavily dependent on imported goods. - 48.
-Considerable diversification accompanies Romania's industrialization programme.
+- The eight sectors of industry shown are those which grew between 1965 and 1967 at rates above the average of all industrial output.
+It can be seen that although the fastest growing sector, "metal construction and metal products", is not primarily a domestic resource based industry (since it must depend partly on iron produced from imported ore) the next three fastest growing sectors are domestic resource based industries (electric and thermal power, chemical, and pulp and paper).
+The rapid growth of the ready-made clothing industry perhaps reflects a policy of allowing the consumer a slightly greater share of the national product. available information, it is not clear whether or not the "non-ferrous metallurgy" sector of industry is domestic resource based.
+For example, if the growth of this sector is concentrated in aluminium production based on domestically mined bauxite, or in lead production based on domestically mined galena ore, then the growth of this sector could be regarded as domestic resource orientated.
+On the other hand, growth of this sector could be concentrated in metals requiring imported raw materials. - 48.
+In summary, of the four very rapidly expanding sectors of industry, three (accounting for 12.3% of gross industrial output) are clearly domestic resource based, while metal construction and metal products (accounting for 3.6% of gross industrial output) are dependent on imported inputs.
+Of the remaining four sectors of industry exhibiting above average rates of growth, at least three (accounting for 19.7% of gross industrial output) are heavily dependent on imported goods.

+49. Considerable diversification accompanies Rumania's industrialisation programme.
 Some of this diversification can be seen as import-substitution, that is, the domestic production of goods formerly imported.
 For example, the present year will see the construction of a plant to produce 34,000 tons of cold rolled steel annually to be used for production of steel pipes.
 Also under construction is a styrene plant with an annual production capacity of 7,000 tons.
 The products which these plants will soon be producing are now being obtained from the West in significant quantities.
-Thus, the domestic production of these products will help Romania conserve its scarce hard currency foreign exchange.
+Thus, the domestic production of these products will help Rumania conserve its scarce hard currency foreign exchange.